TerranMechworks/Mech3DotNet/README.md

 ### Roundtrip tests

-This requires one or more MechWarrior 3 versions to be installed.
-For example, this might be `C:\Program Files (x86)\MechWarrior 3` for a single version on Windows.
-Or, you may have multiple versions for testing in a folder:
+This requires one or more compatible game files.
+For example, this might be `C:\Program Files (x86)\MechWarrior 3` on Windows.
+On other platforms, you may have multiple versions for testing in a folder:

 ```console
 $ ls -1 "$HOME/Documents/mw3/"